 Third, as mentioned in the literature review, other studies suggest that political orientation is a predictor of climate skepticism; and one can also imagine that other cultural background variables than intolerance are related to climate skepticism (see, e.g., Baiardi and Morana, 2021).
 We therefore undertake an analysis in which we add political orientation (the average position of the left-right scale of the country of origin), social trust (the share in the country of origin stating that most people can be trusted), and the six Hofstede cultural variables for the country of origin (individualism, pragmatism, uncertainty avoidance, power distance, masculinity and indulgence).
 Data for the first two variables are from the WVS/EVS; data for the Hofstede variables are from Hofstede (2021).
 When adding these variables, one at a time, to our baseline models, they are almost always statistically insignificant, and importantly, the intolerance indicators retain their statistical significance and size effects.
 The exception is pragmatism, which quite consistently predicts Belief: the more pragmatist the country of origin, the more likely our individuals are to believe in climate change.
-Hence, we interpret previous findings of a role for political orientation as possibly being explained by omitted variable bias, as intolerance is not taken into account; and we furthermore find that intolerance is the most robust predictor among the cultural variables tested of climate skepticism.25 Results are available on request.
+Hence, we interpret previous findings of a role for political orientation as possibly being explained by omitted variable bias, as intolerance is not taken into account; and we furthermore find that intolerance is the most robust predictor among the cultural variables tested of climate skepticism.
+Results are available on request.

 Fourth, a possible concern is that our findings are spurious in that they may reflect whether the second-generation immigrants are integrated or not, rather than the intolerance of their background countries.
 If integration relates to climate skepticism and more intolerant individuals tend to integrate less in the societies where they reside, (a lack of) integration rather than intolerance could be the actual determinant.
-To check this, we have added an individual-level indicator of integration, a dummy variable taking the value 1 if the second-generation immigrant speaks the language of the country in which they were born and in which they reside at home (indicating successful integration) and 0 otherwise.
+To check this, we have added an our main results.

+&lt;sup>25 In line with the reasoning about bad controls above, we also note that political preferences may be a variable of that kind.
+Still, it bears noting that it is only included in this robustness test and that it does not really change individual-level indicator of integration, a dummy variable taking the value 1 if the second-generation immigrant speaks the language of the country in which they were born and in which they reside at home (indicating successful integration) and 0 otherwise.
 Reassuringly, the point estimate of this variable is virtually never statistically significant, when added to our full set of baseline regressions, and none of the other results change when including it.
 We take this to indicate that our results are not driven by integration but, rather, country-of-origin intolerance.
 Results are available on request.